andy-tavus/simple_join_react/README.md

 ```bash
 npm install
 ```
-This command installs all necessary packages, including the Daily.co SDK and React.
+This command installs all necessary packages, including the Tavus.io SDK and React.

 ## Key Dependencies

 The app relies on the following key packages:

-- `@daily-co/daily-js`: The JavaScript SDK for interacting with Daily.co services.
+- `@daily-co/daily-js`: The JavaScript SDK for interacting with Tavus.io services.
 - `react`: A JavaScript library for building user interfaces.
 - `react-dom`: Provides DOM-specific methods that can be used at the top level of your app.

 ## How It Works

-### 1. Setting Up the Daily.co Call Object
+### 1. Setting Up the Tavus.io Call Object

-The app begins by creating a call object using the Daily.co SDK.
+The app begins by creating a call object using the Tavus.io SDK.
 This object is configured to handle audio and video streams manually:

 ```javascript
 const daily = DailyJs.createCallObject({